Skip to main content

 Make any edits required to kpow-ce/Chart.yaml or kpow-ce/values.yaml (adding volume mounts, etc).

-Run local Charts
+Run Local Charts

 The command to run local charts is slightly different, see ./kpow-ce rather than factorhouse/kpow-ce.